 Mitiamo Pipeline Tank Rebate Scheme

 Mitiamo Pipeline Project Tank Rebate Scheme was established to assist Landowners with the purchase of water tanks required to connect to the new pipeline.
 The scheme has been particularly successful with the majority of landowners along the Mitiamo Pipeline participating in the scheme and receiving prompt payment of their claims.
 These landowners will now be ready to connect to the new pipeline ahead of the spring 2021 Irrigation Season.

 The Tank rebate scheme claiming period has now closed.
-Any landowners who are yet to submit proof the tank has been installed, must do so by 31 June 2021.
+Any landowners who are yet to submit proof the tank has been installed, must do so as soon as possible.

 For further information about the Mitiamo Pipleine Tank Rebate scheme, please contact Jane Barnes from Goulburn-Murray Water on Jane.Barnes@gmwater.com.au or 0439 462 813.